-On the east side is an aquaduct in stone and with lattice girders carrying a cast iron water pipe which is now not in use.
-This somewhat spoils the appearance of the bridge when viewed from upstream to the west.
+On the east side is an aquaduct in stone and with lattice girders carrying a cast iron/steel water pipe fed from Benwell reservoir carrying water to a pumping station in Gateshead which supplies that town.
+This somewhat spoils the appearance of the bridge when viewed from upstream to the west but sand blasting and re-painting in 2015 have improved the appearance.
 On the south side is the old toll house, still inhabited and known as Bridge End Cottage, and it is Swalwell's second oldest building after the former Angel Inn.

 The bridge is used by pedestrians and cyclists to provide access from Swalwell to the Derwent Park or to Derwenthaugh via paths on the north side of the river.
 A few vehicles still cross to a garage on the north side where once a smithy existed.
 The river banks are wooded from here virtually to the river's source and, like the Hikey Bridge downstream, there are good views of the former railway bridge from the old stone parapets.
 An old postcard from the early days of buses shows one of these vehicles dangling precariously over the bridge having crashed through a parapet.
 A level crossing once existed just to the north of the bridge, over which ran the 'Main Way' coal-carrying railway from northwest Durham pits to Derwenthaugh.